Jasmin2895/extension-build-webpack-plugin/README.md

 ```
 ## Custom Options

-You can add custom options to modify the behaviour of plugin.
+You can add the following custom options to modify the behaviour of plugin.

 1. `devMode`: Enables the plugin to work in local development mode.
 This plugin by default runs in production mode, to enable this plugin in development mode set this flag to **true**.
 2. `name`: To modify the name of the output zip directory.
 If not given a definite name it will create a zip file with a name **prod.zip**.
 The zip file will be created in the root directory.